HOME FIELD ADVANTAGE BASEBALL CARDS

 Greats like Babe Ruth, Hank Aaron and Barry Bonds had outrageous home power numbers enshrined on cardboard.
 But role players thrived too off energized locales.
 Jim Abbott’s 1990 Upper Deck highlighted his 5-0 home record for the Yankees after shoulder surgery, fueled perhaps by Bronx cheers.
 David Eckstein’s 2002 Topps Traded focused on a .360 BA at Angel Stadium as the sparkplug for that club’s momentum.

-Read also: FIND VALUE OF BASEBALL CARDS FREE
+Read also: LOOKING TO SELL BASEBALL CARDS

 Even brief stints made impacts.
 Bo Jackson’s 1990 Leaf showed his 4 HR in 9 ABs in a brief Royals debut fueled rumors before injury.
 Conversely, 1991 Upper Deck flashed Joe Carter’s .143 BA in 23 games as an Ill-fated Met, highlighting struggles away from friendly confines.
 Cards preserve such snapshots into influences of home cooking or road woes.